 The Rooms of The Park Lane Guest House Austin

 There are four different room options available at the Park Lane Guest House Austin – though all offer daily breakfast, pool access and organic amenities.
 There is the option to hire multiple rooms to fit larger parties but given the limited capacity and their popularity I would recommend booking far in advance for this option.
 Small pets are welcome for $25 per day making this one of the best pet friendly hotels in Austin Texas – Just let them know when booking!

 The Vicky House is the smallest of the cottages and is a Victorian tiny-house built from reclaimed building materials.
 One of a kind, it has a sleeping loft with plush King bed, antique pedestal tub and a living room sleeper for an extra guest if you don’t mind getting cosy!

 The Carriage House is the medium-sized cottage and the most romantic with a wrought iron organic bed, easy poolside access, an en-suite with a claw foot tub and a hand-held shower (though the hidden the outdoor shower near the pool is also very appealing!).
 A bar style kitchen with organic tea and coffee options also is a nice touch.

 The Garden Cottage is the largest of the offerings here and features antique pine floors, Persian carpets and stained glass windows.
-It has a large living room and can sleep four guests including the modern sleeper sofa.
+It has a large living room and can sleep four guests including the 2 modern sleeper sofas.
 It also has a well stocked kitchenette and my favourite – a double shower – for an added touch of rustic luxury.